adamsamec/AccessibleRunner/Readme.md

 ## Features
 * Command and working directory history.
 History items can be choosed by pressing the Down arrow key when the command or working directory combobox is focused.
-* In settings, AccessibleRunner can be configured so that notification sound will be played whenever the given regular expression mmatches a new output string.
+* In settings, AccessibleRunner can be set so that notification sound will be played whenever a given regular expression mmatches a new output line.
 This way, if AccessibleRunner is not in foreground, one can get notified when a given string, such as "ERROR", occurs in new output, or when a successful compilation occurs by detecting another string.
+* The command output is narrated via screen reader, with the possibility to narrate even when AccessibleRunner is in background.

 ## Keyboard shortcuts
 AccessibleRunner supports the following keyboard shortcuts.